gfiorav/carto_loves_mac/README.md

 psql -U postgres template_postgis -c 'CREATE EXTENSION postgis;CREATE EXTENSION postgis_topology;'
 ```

-Execute the above command now.
-This will take some time and if you're attentive enough you'll see the log say `installing gdal...`.
-Great right?
-Not so great!

 That should be working.
 Now we need to focus on `schema_tiggers`.
 For that, we'll build from source as well.
 We will clone the `pg_schema_triggers` in our workspace and make it:

 ```